Checkmk

 2.2.
 Checking the hardware utilization

 Checkmk 2.5.0 requires slightly higher system resources than 2.4.0.
-It is therefore advisable to find out before updating which free capacity the servers used for Checkmk still have.
+Before updating, it is therefore advisable to find out how much free capacity the servers used for Checkmk have available.

 Does this affect you?
 Yes, but the extent to which you are affected depends heavily on how you use Checkmk.